ewhicher/matter/content/collections/case_studies/a-new-way-to-deliver-mental-health-therapy-to-children-and-young-people.md

     content:
       -
         type: text
-        text: 'We worked with the Healios clinical team and groups of children from ages 11-17 to design a new chatbot character, tone of voice and interface, as well as create the UX framework to ensure it fit seamlessly into their lives.'
+        text: 'We worked with the Healios clinical team and groups of school children from ages 11-17 to co-create a new product.
+Together, we developed the brand and tone of voice, moving from 8 concepts down to a winning identity. '
+  -
+    type: paragraph
+    content:
+      -
+        type: text
+        text: 'In parallel, we worked with the clinical content team to design the app information architecture and how that worked as a user experience to ensure it fit seamlessly into their lives.'
   -
     type: paragraph
   -